JSTOR-Labs/plant-humanities/docs/sunflower.md

 [^ref7]: Arthur K. Wheelock, Jr., _From Botany to Bouquets: Flowers in Northern Art_ (Washington, D.C.: National Gallery of Art, 1999).

+[^ref8]: F. de Nave and D. Imhof, eds., Botany in the Low Countries: .
+1993.

 [^ref7]: Michael Brian Schiffer, “Origin of the Domesticated Sunflower,” in _Archaeology’s Footprints in the Modern World_ (Salt Lake City: University of Utah Press, 2017), 241-46.

 [^ref8]: “Heiser (1965) proposed an hypothesis that is still tenable.
 The species [_Helianthus annuus_] spread prehistorically over eastern North America as a weedy camp-follower.”
 Jonathan D. Sauer, “HELIANTHUS – SUNFLOWER,” in _Historical Geography of Crop Plants: A Select Roster_ (Bosa Roca: Taylor and Francis Group, 1993), 23;